Yue-Chen-YC/reading-log/_posts/2025-07-15-Classifier-Corpus.md

 - They mentioned databases with semantic features of Chinese classifiers (Gao, 2011) -> Helena Hong Gao.
 2011.
 E-learning design for
 Chinese classifiers: Reclassification.
 Communications in Computer and Information Science, 177:186–199
   - I need to check it out
+ - 突然发现我能不能use classifier to predict adjective, wang, et al., 2023 found for models, it's beneficial to have classifiers without classifiers for both verbs and nouns, and they used Word-level BERT (wobert_chinese_base) to predict subsequent nouns and preceding verbs in 2 environments (one with classifiers and one without classifiers)

 ## Introduction